-The MSBA can help you if you have honey bees that have swarmed.
-Swarming is a part of their natural reproductive cycle, in which the queen and a good portion of the worker population leave the hive to find a new home.
-Swarms are relatively harmless, but can be an alarming sight.
+MSBA can help if you have a honey bee swarm on your property, or have seen one elsewhere.
+Swarming is a part of bees’ natural reproductive cycle, in which the queen and a good portion of the worker population leave the hive to find a new home.
+They are relatively harmless, but can be an alarming sight.

 Please note that exterminators will not kill honey bees and usually refer homeowners to a local beekeeper.
 Our beekeepers may be contacted in regards to removing honey bee swarms.
 These members beekeepers are all acting privately, as a service to the public, and are not endorsed by the MSBA.